Academics

 Areas of Study

-Mental Health Awareness (ASL) Videos
+DHHCRC Mental Health Awareness ASL Videos

 ASL video about the topic of human trafficking.
 This video includes a definition of human trafficking and other related key terms.
 It discusses risks and protective factors and identifies national and DHH-specific supports available.